phoenixwilliams/MultiTaskLibrary/readme.md

     - The implemented algorithm does not consist of the BFGS optimization algorithm (as included in the published paper). <br>
         Reason for this exclusion is that it would require an increased number function calls beyond what is detailed in the algorithm definition, this can be misleading.

+    - Each iteration calls the objective function 'nk' times